bogdan/blog/_posts/2017-07-07-guiding-software-development-principles.markdown

 ## Less is More

 There should be very limited number of principles to follow.
 More principles under the same concept just creates more contradiction and leaves less room to be situational and follow additional guidelines that would fit best for given problem.
-I think the ideal number in you "guiding principles" that apply **almost** to everything in your software should be 3.
+I think the ideal number in your "guiding principles" that apply **almost** to everything in your software should be 3.
 Higher numbers are possible.

-Christian God was so kind that he left us with 10 that still have very small contradiction like: should I steal a weapon from a person that wants to kill me tomorrow?
+Christian God was so kind that he left us with 12 that still have very small contradiction like: should I steal a weapon from a person that wants to kill me tomorrow?
 That's an amazing result for human moral that is at least 1000x times older than software development.
 Based on our level of understanding of software engineering, we can effort only 3 at the same time.

 ## Build for Humans